HSA Tax Resources and Information

 Q. What is form 5498-SA?

-You should keep all receipts and records for qualified health expenses paid with your HSA funds.
-Keep these for your own records.
-You should keep receipts and records in case the IRS requests to review them.
+Participants should keep all receipts and records for qualified health expenses paid with HSA funds for their own records in case of an IRS audit.

 - Nyhart secure HSA website: iu.nyhart.com